Skip to content

 We encourage you to think about where you and your pet might like to spend your final moments together and who should be there, either in person or via phone or video chat.
 We are quite flexible and will honor any reasonable request.
 You can also print a Quiet Please Sign (you’ll be given a link prior to your appointment) and post it at the entrance to your home if you’re concerned about unexpected visitors or deliveries.

 No, feeding your pet is fine and encouraged if they still have an appetite.
 For your pet’s comfort, we recommend avoiding excessively large amounts of rich treats that could cause stomach upset.
+Medications, especially those for pain and anxiety, can also be given to keep your pet comfortable.

 • What happens during a euthanasia?